-Your brain is powerful, tries to protect you, and keep you safe.
+Your brain is a powerful ally.
+It tries to protect you and keep you safe.
 But it’s through a better understanding of your brain that you’ll understand what you need to do, and why, to help yourself heal.

 Understanding these two parts of your brain (the limbic system and the frontal lobe) and how they work together may give you insights into your healing journey.

 The Limbic System

 The limbic system is where our fight, flight, or freeze instincts and pleasure centers live.
 These pleasure centers are extremely powerful in driving our behaviors and can lead to addictive, compulsive, and self-defeating behaviors unless understood and managed.
 It’s common for survivors of childhood sexual abuse to use these types of behavior as a way to compensate for the abuse.
 The limbic system begins to make you think that you can’t survive without your addiction, compulsion, or self-defeating behavior.

 If the limbic system is unrestrained, as is common after experiencing trauma, it can dominate a person’s life without them fully understanding what’s going on.
 When trauma—in particular, sexual abuse trauma—occurs early in life, this part of the brain can become wired to view the world through the lens of fear.
 When this happens, the world becomes an unsafe place to live.